Some players prefer clay, some hard courts, some grass, but from an objective standpoint, which is the best surface for tennis?

-For this blog post, I thought I would look at the pros and cons of various tennis court surfaces, particularly in terms of speed of the court, how the balls bounce and how it can affect your playing ability.
+In this article, I will look at the pros and cons of various tennis court surfaces, particularly in terms of the speed of the court, how the balls bounce and how it can affect your playing ability.

 Grass courts are the original type of tennis courts.

 While they are very beautiful to see and to play on, there aren’t a lot of these courts left in the world due to how expensive they are to maintain and build.

 While they are costly, grass courts are often used in pro tournaments.